 How much do memory foam mattresses cost?
 They start from a couple of hundred dollars and rise to thousands, with prices dictated by a range of factors including build quality, the materials used, and how many layers it uses.
 Below each of our featured models we also highlight today’s cheapest prices ahead of the Memorial Day mattress sales.
 For now, here are this year's best memory foam mattresses...

 - The complete guide to mattress trials and how they work

-Nectar takes the top position in our best memory foam mattress guide because it’s comfortable, supportive, and incredible value - significantly undercutting other mid-range rivals like Casper and Purple on price.
+Nectar Sleep makes the best mattress in a box for the money and here it takes the top position in our memory foam mattress guide because it’s comfortable, supportive, and incredible value - significantly undercutting other mid-range rivals like Casper and Purple on price.
 We tested the medium firm Nectar Memory Foam mattress for two months and loved it.

 This all-foam mattress has a soft, quilted cover that’s designed to help you stay cool - and it worked for us, even during the hot summer months.
 There's then three inches of memory foam, followed by a layer of support foam, a sturdy base layer and a no-slip lower cover.
 We rated it highly for comfort and pressure relief, as do the majority of user reviews on the Nectar website - the mattresses averages an impressive score of 4.8 out of 5 from over 32,000 user reviews (May 2021).

 We also noticed good edge support - so the mattress feels wider - and very little motion transfer, which makes the Nectar Memory Foam mattress a good choice for couples, and anyone with a restless partner in particular.
 Some couples have complained that it doesn’t have a lot of bounce though, so if you’re looking for that feature for sex - or just in general - you might want to try a different option.